togashidm/Machine-Learning-ExerciseTracking/README.md

     TidyData = pml.training
     colnames(TidyData) = temp
 ```
-Also, form the data structure we observed that there are missing values ("NA") in the data.
-We can check if the proportion is relevant by
+Also, from the data structure we observe that there are missing values ("NA") in the data.
+We can check if the proportion is relevant using
 ```R
     mean(is.na(TidyData))
 ```
 ```R
     [1] 0.6131835
 ```
-Over 61% of the data is missed, which is a very significant proportion.
+Over 61% of the data is missing, which is a very significant proportion.
 So, we can set a threshold to remove variables that contain more than 95% of "NA", for example:
 ```R
     NewTidyData1 = TidyData[, colSums(is.na(TidyData))/nrow(TidyData) < 0.95]
     dim(NewTidyData1)